Black Abolitionist Papers, 1830-1865

 Collection of literature on and by women to 1920.
 The 1248 reels are organized by document genre:

 Reels 1-934: Printed books

 The History of women : an alphabetic index to the microfilm collection.
 3 vols.

-LIB WEST, Reference HQ 1121 .H581 Index
+LIBRARY WEST: Reference Microform Guide (3rd Floor) Call no: HQ 1121 .H581 Index

 A microfiche collection of almost 16,000 pamphlets.
 While all periods of U.S. history up to the 1970s are represented, most documents were issued between 1820 and 1970.
 The pamphlet is known as a “democratic medium:” almost anyone could publish one.
 These documents frequently reflect social protest, lobbying efforts, new political ideologies, and the cause celebre.
 Types of pamphlets include campaign literature, memoirs, personal narratives, published letters, travel accounts, eulogies, commemorative addresses, sermons, obituaries, biographies, autobiographies, published diaries, journals, speeches, legal decisions, trade-union leaflets.
 Well-known documents are represented, as well as previously neglected sources, providing a balanced view of the diverse opinions and concerns of the American people.
+More about PAH.

 Indexes to the collection are by Author, Title, Chronology, and Subject.
-Individual titles can be searched in the Library's online catalog under the series title, followed by the Section Category:
+Individual titles can be searched in the Library Catalog by series title, followed by the Section Category, as in these examples: